fpgasystems/Coyote/sw/examples/bmark_host/README.md

-# Example benchmarking base read and write operations
+# Example benchmarking base read and write operations initiated by the HOST

+This performance benchmark measures the throughput and latency of the HOST CPU initiated read and write transfers.

-## TODO explanation
+## TODO

+* Printout results